saugaatallabadi/saugaat/README.md

 - 📖 Want the _written_ guide to all my code?
 Check out [saugaatallabadi.com](https://saugaatallabadi.com).

 - 📺 More of thing-watcher?
-I host tech videos [On YouTube](https://www.youtube.com/playlist?list=PLIivdWyY5sqLsaG5hNms0D9aZRBE7DHBb).
+I plan to make project videos [On YouTube](https://www.youtube.com/).

 - 🏄🏻‍♂️ More of a surfer?
 Wow.
 Jealous.